Loopenstein/Text-game/README.md

 # Text-game
-A in development little text adventure game
+An in development little text adventure game